-Local SW1 residents, office workers, tourists and commuters have shaped a new public art installation which will be revealed at the end of March
+Local SW1 residents, office workers, tourists and commuters have shaped a new public art installation.

 ‘Places for Nova’ is the first major installation by British artist Saad Qureshi.
 Inspired by themes of landscape and memory, Qureshi used the real-life experiences of people who work, live and travel through Victoria to inform his project.
 The British artist invited members of the public to ‘donate’ a memory of a significant place that they no longer have access to, bringing them together into a series of 6 ‘universal mindscapes’ to go on display across Nova’s public realm.